cancerberoSgx/typescript-poor-man-reflection/api/README.md

 undefined undefined
 ```

-But now we transpile our code and voila
+But now we transpile our code and:

 ```sh
 $ npx typescript-poor-man-reflection